From a single seed planted, a garden is born – what seeds are you planting in your mind?

 Mental and emotional therapy through insight into the patient's life, direction or guidance on important decisions, and consultation with nature or spiritual forces to help bring the patient to inner peace.

-In contrast, plant medicine use is all about facing one’s difficulties in a safe and supportive environment.
+In contrast, shamanic ceremonies are all about facing one’s ego, and difficulties in a safe and supportive environment.
 Ingestion of these plants is taken very seriously and with a lot of respect and the ability to use them is now seen as a privilege.
 Facilitators create a safe physical environment, help participants think about their intention or goal for the ceremony, assist during the ceremony as needed, and help participants integrate the insights and lessons received during the ceremonies into their lives.

 All is a mirror..a mirror of your Being.
 Smile and be happy, here, now.
 Neten